This Year’s Last Mile Delivery Trends to Watch for Improving Your Ecommerce Supply Chain

 More blog posts ›

-Due to the Amazon Effect, consumers want their products delivered in two-days at the very least, and companies need to fulfill their orders at an ever increasing pace.
-Shipments that previously required days to process are now being forced into hourly time frames, if not faster.
+In years past, the Amazon Effect created consumer demand for products to be delivered in two-days or less, and distribution centers needed to fulfill orders at an ever increasing pace.
+Shipments that previously required days to process have now become commonly fulfilled and shipped out within hourly time frames, if not faster.

 Renting additional commercial space and utilizing it for your companies fulfillment operations is another way last mile delivery can improve order fulfillment operations.
 This is because, with an increase in order volume, you will need a larger footprint to be able to fulfill the spike in orders.